 If this patient operation is not enough to convince you of the merits of the price of current vanilla prices, know that the adventure does not end there.

-The fruit takes nine months to ripen before it begins to develop the desired aromatic molecules and it is only in the last few weeks that they become concentrated in the pod.
-Picking them too early cancels any possibility of flavor development.
-As surprising as it may seem, there is an immature vanilla contraband market called "Potsa" in Madagascar.
-Severely punished by the Malagasy government, this practice unfortunately tends to become widespread, due to the insatiable demand of industrialists producing extracts.
+The fruit takes nine long months to ripen before starting to develop the desired aromatic molecules and it is only in the last few weeks that they concentrate in the pod.
+Picking them too early negates any possibility of flavor development.
+As astonishing as it may sound, there is an immature vanilla smuggling market called "Potsa" in Madagascar.
+Severely punished by the Malagasy government, this practice is unfortunately tending to become widespread, due to the insatiable demand from industrial extractors.

 I develop this subject further in one of my blogs, but know that what characterizes a quality harvest, a poor harvest at this stage of the process, is the picking method.
 If vanilla is picked from the cluster, as requested by industrial producers concerned with the lowest possible cost, the average level of vanillin in a cluster can vary from 0 to 2%.
 This implies that some pods can be exquisite, and others, tasteless, because they do not all mature at the same rate.
 It is not a banana bunch !!